Resources For Music Businesses And Industry Workers In Need Amidst The Pandemic

 Music financing firm Sound Royalties launched a dedicated, $20 million fund on Monday to offer qualifying artists no-fee advances on their future recorded-music royalties, without taking copyright ownership.
 Advances will be issued on a one-year payback term, and can reach up to $25,000 each; applications are open until April 16, 2020 or until the money is depleted, whichever comes first.
 (Note: The application page says the offer is "only valid for qualified applicants under our standard qualifying/underwriting guidelines," meaning that only individuals who earn at least $3,000 a year in recording royalties are eligible for the no-fee advances.)

-Select independent music distributors like TuneCore (which partners with Sound Royalties), CD Baby, Symphonic Distribution, Stem and Amuse, as well as independent startups like The Music Fund, also have cash-advance offers that give qualifying artists and labels an upfront advance on future revenue for a flat, predetermined fee, based on the size of the advance and how long it's expected to take for the artist or label to pay it off.
+Select independent music distributors like TuneCore (which partners with Lyric Financial), CD Baby, Symphonic Distribution, Stem and Amuse, as well as independent startups like The Music Fund, also have cash-advance offers that give qualifying artists and labels an upfront advance on future revenue for a flat, predetermined fee, based on the size of the advance and how long it's expected to take for the artist or label to pay it off.

 Since they're structured as advances, none of these distributor-led programs require credit history or collateral, nor do they charge any penalty if artists can't pay off their advance in the allotted time.
 Still, make sure to read the fine print: The fees on these advances can be as low as 5% and as high as 25% — many times higher than the interest rates on SBA's disaster-relief loans and other, more generalist initiatives.